NatSydenham/nand2tetris/README.md

 I also implemented some bug fixes.
 Note that this means my implementation of Project 7 DOES contain bugs.
 They will be left in as a learning exercise - see, for example, the change from .equals to .contains in the parser, to handle inline comments.

+## Project 9

+Project 9 involved writing programs in the high level Jack language.
+I did not implement this project because my goal is to understand computing systems, rather than programming in some arbitrary high level language.

+## Project 10

+In Project 10, I implemented the syntax analysis function of the Jack compiler, which takes a .jack file or directory containing multiple .jack files, and converts them into .xml parse trees.
+My implementation of the syntax analyser differs from the suggested method as I tokenise and analyse on separate passes, rather than implementing both in one pass.
+This is to be refactored.

 ### More Coming Soon ###